Expensify/App/docs/articles/expensify-classic/expensify-card/Expensify-Card-Perks.md

 ## Swipe to Win
 Swipe to Win is a new [Expensify Card](https://use.expensify.com/company-credit-card) perk that gives cardholders the chance to send a gift to a friend, family member, or essential worker on the frontlines!

-Winners can choose to Send a Smile or Send a Laugh.
+Winners can choose to _Send a Smile_ or _Send a Laugh_.
 To start, we’re offering one gift per option:

 - **Send A Smile:** Champagne by Expensify
 - **Send a Laugh:** Jenge Set